VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 So in practice, the `stomatal_conductance!_` implementation is rather generic and will not be modified by developers.
 They will rather implement their method for `gs_closure`, that will be used automatically by `stomatal_conductance!_`.

 !!! warning
-    We need to import all the functions we need to use or extend, so Julia knows we are extending the methods from PlantBiophysics, and not defining our own functions.
-To do so, you can do *e.g.*:
+    We need to import all the functions we need to use or extend, so Julia knows we are extending the methods from PlantSimEngine, and not defining our own functions.
+To do so, you can prefix the functions by the package name, or import them once *e.g.*:
-    `import PlantBiophysics: inputs_, outputs_, photosynthesis!, stomatal_conductance!`
+    ```
+        import PlantSimEngine: inputs_, outputs_
+        import PlantBiohysics: photosynthesis!, stomatal_conductance!
+    ```

 So let's do it!
 Here is our own implementation of the stomatal closure for a `ModelList` component models:

 ```@example usepkg
-function gs_closure(::BandB, models, status, meteo)
+function PlantBiophysics.gs_closure(::BandB, models, status, meteo, constants, extra)
     models.stomatal_conductance.g1 * meteo.Rh / status.Cₛ
 end
 ```